TimSusa/aptly_api_cli/README.md

 # aptly-api-cli
-Why do we need another cli interface?
+Why do we need another aptly cli interface?
 - Because aptly-api-cli has a lot of more features build in.

 # Description
+Implementation that fullfils the following documentation http://www.aptly.info/doc/api/

 # Installation